-Her plays have been published by Dramatists Play Service, Vintage, and Smith & Kraus, where nine of her one-acts appear in the annual Best 10-Minute Play series.
-She has received a 2010-11 Lark Core Artist Fellowship and a 2002 Lark Playwriting Fellowship.
+Her plays have been published by Dramatists Play Service, Vintage, and Smith & Kraus, where ten of her one-acts appear in the annual Best 10-Minute Play series.
+She received a 2010-11 Lark Core Artist Fellowship and a 2002 Lark Playwriting Fellowship.

 She wrote both seasons of the internet drama Watercooler (MSN) and has written scripts for Warner Brothers, NBC, and HBO, where she developed a pilot with Billy Crystal.
-She has been a guest artist at Cornell and Barnard, a faculty member at The New School, and a frequent contributor to The New York Times.
+She has been a guest artist at Cornell and Barnard, a faculty member at The New School, and a frequent contributor to The New York Times "Week in Review.".
 Her essays appear in Next: Young American Writers on the New Generation (Norton) and other anthologies.
 She co-authored He Meant, She Meant (Warner).